 Linden Village, which is being developed by Greater Linden CDC, is the focal point of the NSP3 investment.
 The Village includes acquisition, rehab, demolition and new construction of vacant, abandoned and foreclosed housing centered on the renovation of Linden McKinley High School and the STEM education program being developed at the school.
-Greater Linden CDC is an active CHDO that engages in both housing and economic development in the Linden neighbroodp&g;p>North Central Contiguous to Linden the Nrth Central area is a combination of several smaller established and recognized communities, including Devon Triangle, Shepard, St. Mary's, Americrest, Oriole Heights, Teakwood, Brentnell, Brittany Hills, Woodland Holt and Argyle Park.
+Greater Linden CDC is an active CHDO that engages in both housing and economic development in the Linden neighbrodp&g;p&mgNrhCetalCotgosoine teNtCntaaeiacmbntooseeasalretbiseanrcgiecmuiie,including Devon Triangle, Shepard, St. Mary&rsquos, Americrest, Oriole Heights, >Teakwood, Brentnell, Brittany Hills, Woodland Holt and Argyle Park.
 A considerable portion of the existing land uses throughout the entire community are industrial and warehousing, although the south is especially well served by rail.
 Ohio Dominican University dominates the southeast corner and is currently expanding its campus.
-In the north, the Mock Road corridor has seen significant investment by several non-profit organizations The St. Mary's, Shepard and Devon Triangle areas in the south of the North Central district have the oldest housing stock, with much of it built in the 1920s.
+In the north, the Mock Road corridor has seen significant investment by several nonprofit organizations.
+The St. Mary&rsquos, Shepard and Devon Triangle areas in the south of the North Central district have the oldest housing stock, with much of it built in the 1920s.
 The vast majority of housing was built in the 1950s and 1960s and there are very few multifamily structures.
 Foreclosure and vacancy rates in the area have not reached epidemic levels; rather, they are only at 2.9%.
 Several hundred new homes have been built within the past decade, ranging from scattered site Tax Credit units, site-specific Tax Credit projects, HUD Section 202 senior housing, scattered site subsidized homeownership, site-specific subsidized home ownership and market-rate homeownership.
 This illustrates the great diversity in the economic and housing opportunities of the area.

-According to the market study North Central is considered a "Destabilizing Neighborhood".
+>According to the market study North Central is considered a &ldquoDestabilizing Neighborhood&rdquo.
 The statistics below provide a snapshot of distress.

-- ¿" Percentage Multifamily Parcels\ 2.7% - ¿" Percentage of Vacant Residential Properties\\ 2.9% - ¿" Percentage of Properties with Owner Present\\ 63.4% - ¿" Median Appraisal Value Per Square Foot\\ \$61 - ¿" Rate of Foreclosure Filings per 100 Residential Properties\\ 13.5
+¿" Percentage Multifamily Parcels 2.7%

+>¿" Percentage of Vacant Residential Properties 2.9%

+>¿" Percentage of Properties with Owner Present 63.4%

+>¿" Median Appraisal Value Per Square Foot \$61

+>¿ " Rate of Foreclosure Filings per 100 Residential Properties 13.5